 Will PUBG Mobile add controller support in the future?

 It’s been years since PUBG Mobile officially launched, and there has been no indication from Tencent or Lightspeed & Quantum that they will add future controller support.
 That said, Tencent’s other major franchise, Call of Duty Mobile, added controller support in late 2019.
 That means they might revisit the feature in the future.

 PUBG Mobile doesn’t officially support controllers.
 It’s also been known to ban accounts if it detects the use of one.

-You can play PUBG Mobile on an emulator, but the developer isn’t a huge fan of it.
-In fact, you’ll only be matched with other emulator users if you choose to do so.
+Yes, you can play PUBG Mobile on an emulator, but you’ll only be matched with other emulator users if you choose to do so.